VernonGrant/jsn.c/README.md

 # JSN.C

 **JSN.c** is a simple JSON utility that's intended to be used for parsing, generating and manipulating configuration files.
-The main intention was to create something with an simple interface that makes handling JSON configuration files easy to handle.

 ```
      ██ ███████ ███    ██     ██████